 Results of a DUID Conviction for Benzodiazepine Use

-The court system in California handles DUID charges very seriously.
+California’s court system handles DUID charges very seriously.
 You may face a number of penalties if you are convicted of driving under the influence of a chemical substance.
 DUID charges apply if you drive after taking illicit drugs or prescription medications, like benzodiazepines.

 A conviction for driving under the influence of benzodiazepines may result in: